ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * aldelaro5 & contributors for Dolphin Memory Engine
 * igorseabra4 and Sewer56 for Heroes and Shadow file reversing work & editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
 * LimblessVector for Shadow file reversing work (HeroesPowerPlant, DME Memory List)
-* TheHatedGravity, LimblessVector, Jesus_PK, Sora, Shadowth117, DonutStopGaming, SpectralStar, MainMemory, Waddle DJ, my local friends, and all the randoms I played with on Parsec for playtesting
+* TheHatedGravity, LimblessVector, Jesus_PK, Sora, Shadowth117, DonutStopGaming, SpectralStar, MainMemory, Waddle DJ, my local friends, and all the randoms I (dreamsyntax) played with on Parsec & Sunshine/Moonlight for playtesting
 * Heroes Hacking Central for keeping us insane during this project
 * metaconstruct, UnclePunch, psiLupan, and DRGN of the SmashBoards / Melee Hacking Community for MCM and assistance with DOL expansion & modification

 ## A Notice to Modders
 Anyone is free to base mods off this project.
-If you make a new mod based on it or create something that has 2P-ShdTH support, I would love to see it!
+If you make a new mod based on it or create something that has 2P-ShdTH support, we would love to see it!
+You do not need to ask permission to make mods built off this mod or other derivative works.

 [Click here to learn how to build from source (not recommended for most users)](https://github.com/ShadowTheHedgehogHacking/2P-ShdTH/tree/master/workspace)